Kayli/logspub/religions.md

   - main themes: alienation, imminent divine intervention, transformation

 ## monoteism

-- ancient egypt 14th century bce
+- as far as we can tell, first time appears ancient egypt 14th century bce
   - pharaoh akhenaten promoted the worship of a single deity, the Aten, as the supreme creator and sustainer of the universe